PyMySQL/PyMySQL/README.rst

 If you use caching_sha2_password authentication plugin and connect with 'not ssl and not unix_socket' you shoud install pycryptodome.
-(It means that if the following error occur)
+It means that if the following error occur).

 ::